Tel Aviv Holidays

 At A Glance:

 Tel Aviv is a vibrant and modern city located on Israel’s Mediterranean Coast, around 40 kilometres from the disputed capital Jerusalem.
-It is famed for its iconic 1930’s Bauhaus architecture, which is generally found in the White City Area.
-Alongside its beaches, which are always crammed with young people catching the sun.
+It is famed for its iconic 1930’s Bauhaus architecture, which is generally found in the White City Area, as well as its white sandy beaches, perfect for games and watersports or hanging out, relaxing and catching the sun.
 The city is fairly big with a population of around 500,000 people, making it ideal for a city break on Israel’s Mediterranean Coast.

 With a temperate Mediterranean climate, it features hot summers and mild winters.
 The best time to visit is between May and September, when the temperatures average in the mid-twenties and there is a cooling breeze blowing in off the Mediterranean.
 This peaks in August, when temperatures average 25 degrees and the sea temperature can be as high as 29 degrees.
 Its winters are fairly warm, with the coldest month January, recording a pleasant average of 13 degrees making it an excellent all-year-round destination.